Chief Minister of Puducherry: Predecessor

 On 10 May 1963, the government of India enacted the Government of Union Territories Act, 1963, which came into force on 1 July 1963.
-It introduced the same pattern of government that prevailed in the rest of the country, but subject to certain limitations.
+It introduced the same pattern of government that prevailed in the rest of the country but was subject to certain limitations.
 Under Article 239 of the Indian Constitution, the president of India appoints the lieutenant governor of Puducherry with such designation as he may specify to head the administration of the territory.
-The lieutenant governor appoints the chief minister.
-The lieutenant governor, on the advice of the chief minister, appoints the council of ministers.
+The president of India appoints the chief minister, along with their council of ministers.

 Also, the representative assembly was converted into the legislative assembly of Pondicherry on 1 July 1963 as per Section 54(3) of the Union Territories Act, 1963, and its members were deemed to have been elected to the assembly.
 Thus, the first legislative assembly was formed without an election.
 Elections for the assembly have been held since 1964.